majidkhanidressi/GitGithubLearning/README.md

 Started learning git/github.
 Belo is the list of commands learned with some details

-# Git Config
+## 1) Git Config
-This command is used to configure git settings like setting user name, email etc.
+git config is the command used to configure Git settings.

+These settings can apply locally (just one repo), globally (all repos for your user), or system-wide (all users on a machine).

 For using this command we don't need any git repository.
 Please rememober there are two types of git command
-- Commands which required git repositoyr
+- Commands which required git repository
 - Commands which do not required git repository

+### System (--system)
+- Applies to all users on the machine.
+- Stored in: /etc/gitconfig
+- git config --system user.name "John Doe"

+### Global (--global)
+- Applies to your user account.
+- Stored in: ~/.gitconfig (Linux/Mac) or C:\Users\<User>\.gitconfig (Windows).
+- git config --global user.name "John Doe"
+- git config --global user.email "john@example.com"
-git config --global user.name
+- git config --global user.name // shows current user name

-git config --global user.email
+- git config --global user.email // shows current user email

 git init command create new repostiry on local machine